Nutrition Guidelines

 Why Cultural Food Matters

-At Lynnwood Food Bank we respect and celebrate all the cultures of our community and we recognize that food is culture.
-The City of Lynnwood is diverse, and that is reflected in our Food Bank community members.
+At Lynnwood Food Bank, we respect and celebrate the rich diversity of our community because we know that food is culture.
+The City of Lynnwood’s vibrant diversity is reflected in the members of our Food Bank community, and we are committed to honoring that diversity through the food we provide.

 Cooking is the Healthy Choice

-• We ask our donors to support our customers by donating ingredients that allow our customers to cook meals for their family
+We ask our donors to provide ingredients that empower our customers to prepare nutritious meals for their families.

-• We offer nutrition tips and handouts that provide information about how the foods we use affect our bodies and our health
+We provide nutrition tips and handouts that explain how different foods affect our bodies and support better health outcomes.

 Donate/ Choose Often